Chancellor Williams: Early life, migration, and education

-International studies

-Williams began his studies abroad in England as a visiting professor to the universities of Oxford and London in 1953 and 1954.
-In 1956, he did field research in African history at Ghana's University College.
-At that time, his focus was on African achievements and the many self-ruling civilizations that had arisen and operated on the continent long before the coming of Europeans or East Asians.
-His last study, completed in 1964, covered 26 countries and more than 100 language groupings.

 Career

-In 1935 Williams started as Administrative Principal for the Cheltenham School for Boys in Maryland.
-Four years later he became a teacher in the Washington, DC, public schools.
+In 1935, Williams started as Administrative Principal for the Cheltenham School for Boys in Maryland.
+Four years later, he became a teacher in the Washington, DC, public schools.
 With World War II imminent, he entered the civil service system in the Federal government in 1941, serving as section chief of the Census Bureau, a statistician for War Relocation Board, and an economist in Office of Price Administration.

-In 1946 he returned to his alma mater Howard University as a social science instructor, teaching until 1952.
-He transferred to the history department.
-By the 1960s, he was lecturing and writing about African history from a position of Afrocentrism.
-He concentrated on African civilizations before the European encounter, and was one of a group of scholars who asserted that Egypt had been a black civilization.
-He was a scholar at Howard until his retirement in 1966.
-Afterward he continued his studies and writing.

 The Destruction of Black Civilization

 In 1971/1974, Williams published his major work, The Destruction of Black Civilization: Great Issues of a Race Between 4500 B.C. and 2000 A.D..
 The following year, the book received an award from the Black Academy of Arts and Letters (BAAL), founded in New York in 1969.
-He asserted the validity of the Black Egyptian hypothesis and that Ancient Egypt was predominantly a black civilization which was rejected by some scholars at the UNESCO "Symposium on the Peopling of Ancient Egypt and the Deciphering of the Meroitic Script" in Cairo in 1974.
+He asserted the validity of the Black Egyptian hypothesis and that Ancient Egypt was predominantly a black civilization.
+Williams' central thesis is that Egypt, particularly Upper Egypt constituted the Northern boundary of a larger Ethiopian empire rooted in Napata and Kerma.
+Further, Williams asserts the king Narmer unifies Upper and Lower Egypt by compelling political unity among 'Asiatics' then resident in the Nile Delta.
+He further asserts in Chapter III, Egypt: The Rise and Fall of Black Civilization, that the name "Egyptian" becomes a referent to the children of Africans and Asians who reside throughout the country, rather than to either Africans or Asiatics residing at the respective ends of the Nile Valley and beyond (pg.
+103). at the UNESCO "Symposium on the Peopling of Ancient Egypt and the Deciphering of the Meroitic Script" in Cairo in 1974.

 Mainstream scholars have abandoned the notion that traditional, racial categories can be applied to Ancient Egypt; they maintain that, despite the phenotypic diversity of Ancient and present-day Egyptians, applying modern notions of black or white races to ancient Egypt is anachronistic.
 In addition, scholars reject the notion, implicit in the notion of a black or white Egypt hypothesis, that Ancient Egypt was racially homogeneous; instead, skin color varied between the peoples of Lower Egypt, Upper Egypt, and Nubia, who in various eras rose to power in Ancient Egypt.
 Within Egyptian history, despite multiple foreign invasions, the demographics were not shifted substantially by large migrations.
-Although, various scholars have argued that the origins of the Egyptian civilisation derived from communities which emerged in both the Saharan and Sudanese regions of the Nile Valley.
+Although, various scholars have argued that the origins of the Egyptian civilization derived from communities which emerged in both the Saharan and Sudanese regions of the Nile Valley.